apereo/cas/installation/Configuring-Authentication-Components.md

 There are three actors involved: the client, the CAS server, and the Active Directory Domain Controller/KDC.

 #### SPNEGO Requirements
-* Client is logged in to a Windows domain.
+* Client is logged in to a Windows Active Directory domain.
 * Supported browser and JDK.
 * CAS is running MIT kerberos against the AD domain controller.